Support Live Chat

 The other applicable strategy is known as blocking.
 This strategy refers to the situation where the company is not ready to use the patents to protect the idea, but rather uses them against its competitor as a viable alternative.
 The blanketing and the flooding strategy apply in a manufacturing process, where the certainty of the benefits of a given technology is questionable.
 Every step of the process is therefore patented.
-The prestige strategy is used mostly by the academic and research institutions, who may file an application, so that their latest research work can be identified and recognized (Mark 2013).
+The prestige strategy is used mostly by the academic and research institutions, who may file an application so that their latest research work can be identified and recognized.

 Management of Licenses

-Another example of a license strategy is the joint development license.
+Another example of a licensing strategy is a joint development license.
 This involves a case where one company enters into an agreement with another company in an effort to utilize the resources of each of the company.
 The joint development license grants each party specific rights when marketing the product or service so as to avert conflict after the product is developed.
-The cross license represents two licenses that are combined into an agreement.
+The cross-license represents two licenses that are combined into an agreement.
 This licensing is done when the two parties have an interest in each other’s rights.
-The agreement therefore allows them to share those rights.
+The agreement, therefore, allows them to share those rights.
 The conditional license is created when two parties enter into a contract.
-The parties agree that the failure of one party to implement or achieve a specific item will provoke creation of a license.
-The last strategy is the sub license that gives the licensee the authority or power to license the intellectual property to others.
-This occurs where the patent portfolio is the subject matter (Leonardo 2011).
+The parties agree that the failure of one party to implement or achieve a specific item will provoke the creation of a license.
+The last strategy is the sublicense that gives the licensee the authority or power to license the intellectual property to others.
+This occurs where the patent portfolio is the subject matter.

 Greentech Company Ltd has not registered for a trademark for its literature.
 Applications for registration are normally filled in the National Trademark Office or delegate office.
 The protection declaration is normally attached to the application together with a card that contains the list of goods and services to be protected and a receipt to confirm payment.
-The company attaches the trademark to all its literature, but has not registered for it yet (Leonardo 2011).
+The company attaches the trademark to all its literature but has not registered for it yet.

-This type of intellectual property does not necessarily suit the industry property.
+This type of intellectual property does not necessarily suit the industrial property.
 It lies in categories relating to literary and artistic works, for instance, novels, poems, drawings, and sculptures.
 The copyright is protected for individuals who have published their work for the first time.
 Some countries offer automatic copyrights to the owners.
 Greentech Ltd should protect its marketing and publicity material.
-There is a registration procedure that goes with the receipt of copyright (Berrong 2013).
+There is a registration procedure that goes with the receipt of copyright.

 Intellectual Property Portfolio Management

-This involves analysing of the existing intellectual property system and developing strategic plans that strengthen, protect, and leverage the intangible assets in a bid to increase the revenues.
-The aim is also to identify the upcoming market opportunities, while avoiding large capital expenditures.
-It involves analysing and examining the distribution channels to ensure that they are effective.
-It also involves the analyses of the market partners or the competitors to ensure provision of quality products or services.
-In addition, the management involves repairing the channels that are broken or ineffective and determines whether they need more control over such channels to increase the yields (Russell and Gordon 2011).
+This involves analyzing of the existing intellectual property system and developing strategic plans that strengthen, protect, and leverage the intangible assets in a bid to increase the revenues.
+The aim is also to identify upcoming market opportunities while avoiding large capital expenditures.
+It involves analyzing and examining the distribution channels to ensure that they are effective.
+It also involves the analyses of the market partners or the competitors to ensure the provision of quality products or services.
+In addition, the management involves repairing the channels that are broken or ineffective and determines whether they need more control over such channels to increase the yields.

 In order to manage the intellectual assets, a system that creates and organizes the intellectual property should be set.
 This system will organize and prioritize the company’s intellectual property.
 In case such a move is not adequate, the lawyers can monitor development in the market.
-Monitoring of the market entails research on the competitors, international activities, patent applications and license agreements maintenance.
+Monitoring of the market entails research on the competitors, international activities, patent applications, and license agreements maintenance.
 The system manages the company’s current intellectual asset program, managing the systems developed internally.
-These systems allocate new technology and innovations (Russell and Gordon 2011).
+These systems allocate new technology and innovations.

 Another important way of managing intellectual property is through leveraging the portfolio assets.
 Leveraging the assets creates value.
 It also ensures growth for the investors and strengthens the existing channels of the market.
 An example of such a system that can be used in the management of the portfolio intellectual property is the solutions decipher.
 The system gives a complete view of the portfolio assets.
-The system also depicts the relationship that exists among people, activities and assets, and goes beyond intellectual property management.
-It analyses the portfolio through monitoring of the trends in the industry and enables the firm to make strategic decisions in line with the business strategy (Russell and Gordon 2011).
+The system also depicts the relationship that exists among people, activities, and assets, and goes beyond intellectual property management.
+It analyses the portfolio through monitoring of the trends in the industry and enables the firm to make strategic decisions in line with the business strategy.

 The Importance of the Human Element in the Management of the Intellectual Property

 It is important to note that intellectual property is created, managed, sold, and enforced by human beings.
 Every stage of intellectual property is carried out or executed by human beings.
 The stages include development, registration, maintaining, and exploitation of the intellectual property assets.
 Greentech Ltd should value and acknowledge the skills of its research staff.
-Some people are to be responsible for conception or innovation of the idea, prosecution and exploitation of the patent monopoly.
-Other people are responsible for managing the intellectual property portfolio through seeking to set the assets strategically to ensure the company stays ahead of the competitors (Christopher, Kramer, & Frankel 2013).
+Some people are to be responsible for conception or innovation of the idea, prosecution, and exploitation of the patent monopoly.
+Other people are responsible for managing the intellectual property portfolio through seeking to set the assets strategically to ensure the company stays ahead of the competitors.

 Special consideration should be given to the actual creators of the intellectual property assets, that is, scientists, engineers, and business people.
 These are the same people who are expected to create more intellectual properties in the future.
 Investors should meet with the individuals responsible for the company’s intellectual property assets.
 Losing such people to competitors is a major blow to the company, which will have all its procedures exposed.
-The human element in the intellectual property development includes the creators.
-These are the engineers, the scientists, and the attorneys who develop the idea; as well as the officers and the directors who set up the IP strategy (Christopher, Kramer, & Frankel 2013).
+The human element in intellectual property development includes the creators.
+These are the engineers, the scientists, and the attorneys who develop the idea; as well as the officers and the directors who set up the IP strategy.

 In-house counsel is responsible for detailing the IP strategy.
 The lawyers guide the management on the intellectual property law.
 They are also responsible for ensuring the tasks are allocated to the responsible parties.
 The outside intellectual property counsels are responsible for executing the intellectual property strategy.
 These are responsible for the patenting, licensing, negotiations, and prosecutions.
-The customers and licensees are responsible for purchasing of the intellectual property.
+The customers and licensees are responsible for purchasing the intellectual property.
 They provide an evaluation of the value of the property.
-The competitors challenge the intellectual property (Christopher, Kramer & Frankel 2013).
+The competitors challenge intellectual property.

 Recommendations and Importance

 The first step the managing director has to take to ensure complete management of the intellectual property is registering all the types of protection available.
-For instance, the manager has to register the trademarks they are using for their publication material.
+For instance, the manager has to register the trademarks they are using for their published material.
 I would also recommend the use of the three-dimension strategy, which includes providing the customer with the best quality of the service with a source that is legitimate.
-Encouraging the companies that deal with the distribution of the infrastructure to work with the content companies to deter the digital thieves is the second strategy.
-The last strategy is working with the law enforcement and report any cases of violation.
-This will help eliminate the illegal activities.
-This three-dimension strategy will enable the company to overcome the threat posed by Greencarb PLC (Berrong 2013).
+Encouraging the companies that deal with the distribution of the infrastructure to work with the content companies to deter digital thieves is the second strategy.
+The last strategy is working with law enforcement and report any cases of violation.
+This will help eliminate illegal activities.
+This three-dimension strategy will enable the company to overcome the threat posed by Greencard PLC.